-Blended learning requires a different approach by teachers: instead of telling learners information (they get it from the online course), they have to help learners process the information they acquired.
-Processing information means selection, understanding, checking, reflecting, comparing and many other skills learners must develop if they want to be successful in their adult life.
-To learn these skills that is why we need teachers.
+Use a blended learning approach, helping learners process the information they acquired.
+Processing information includes selection, understanding, checking, reflecting, comparing and many other skills learners can develop.

 In the following you will see different solutions on how you could work with the online material.
 You could: